adarshp/dissertation/README.md

 make
 ```

 Note 1: This assumues that you have the Minion Pro font installed on your computer.
-If not, please comment/uncomment the necessary lines in the preamble of `dissertation.tex`.
+If not, please comment out lines 45-56 and uncomment lines 61-63 in `dissertation.tex`.
+Note that the margin spacing is based on the width of the Minion Pro font, so you might have to do some fine-tuning if you use a different font.

 Note 2: This document contains a number of TikZ diagrams and PGF plots, so it might take a few minutes to compile the first time around.